Mistralys/application-framework-docs/documents/DebuggingAndLogging.md

 ### Writing request logs

-When the constant `APP_WRITE_LOG` is set to true, the entire application log is written to disk on every request.
+When request logging is enabled, the entire application log is written to disk on every request.
 This allows debugging things from the very beginning of a request, including the user's authentication request chain.

 The logs are written into the following folder: